Momoland: 2018: Great! and Fun to the World

 Momoland has enhanced several new musical products and primarily distributes them through digital media in many languages.
 Unlike groups in North America and Europe, which typically release just one version MTV style music promotional video for their major releases, Momoland has released several, each one with a special theme or variation.
 The official video of their biggest hit, "BAAM", opens with a Momoland Jet flying around the world, featuring the band members in a traditional national dress around the world, varying quickly from scene to scene; Ahin is seen wearing a Japanese Kimono, court clothes of the Egyptian Ptolemaic Kingdom, formal wear from the Royal French Court of Louis XIV, traditional Chinese dress, and modern clothes.
 Another version of the video is a dance practice in which the group is wearing casual clothes, with Ahin in shorts and sneakers, rehearsing but with the choreography fully developed and a professional yet intimate feel.
 Another version of the BAAM music video features a nine-year-old dancer in the music video, Na Haeun (나하은), performing with high production values in a shopping mall, whom Ahin introduces in the opening.
 This type of video has no American or European counterpart.
 Another Momoland music product is the dance tutorial music video, in which band members teach their dance moves and choreography specific to their new song.
 These tutorial music videos are released in multiple languages with one of the girl members explaining the steps in advance, in which the polyglot members like Ahin introduce the choreography in Korean, English, Mandarin, and other languages.
 The impact of having multiple music videos for each song has been complemented by the planned use of colors in their costumes to complement the themes in their sound recordings, and in their performances generally.

 Momoland helped pioneer the "Dance Cover".
-Rerecording a musical composition by a new artist is called a "cover", kpop as a genre uses much more choreography than western versions of pop music; specific choriography is associated with almost every kpop release.
+Rerecording a musical composition by a new artist is called a "cover", kpop as a genre uses much more choreography than western versions of pop music; specific choreography is associated with almost every kpop release.
 Momoland did an early dance cover of a mash-up of songs by the 1990s kpop boy band called H.O.T.
 The music video imposed the mash-up of four H.O.T. recordings over a synchronized Momoland music video mashup with clips from these catalog tracks: Warrior's Descendant, Candy, We Are the Future, and Hope.
 They matched the original H.O.T. choreography closely, as well as matching the color of the costumes worn by H.O.T. in their original promotional videos.